-There’s a saying in the world of cars – road cars are almost as bad at being race cars as races cars are at being road cars.
-What we have is one striking Ferrari that is an exception to this rule because it did both, and did it beautifully.
+There is a saying in the world of cars… “Road cars are almost as bad at being race cars as races cars are at being road cars”.
+What we have is one striking Ferrari 250 that is an exception to this rule because it did both, and it did both in a beautiful manner.

 - 2-door coupe body type